 Mortgage Foreclosure or Home Repossession and Your Michigan Individual Income Tax Return

-Due to current economic conditions many individuals are experiencing mortgage foreclosure, repossession of their home and/or cancellation of debt.
+Some individuals many experience mortgage foreclosure, repossession of their home and/or cancellation of debt.
 Any change in home ownership has an impact on the preparation of your MI-1040 and homestead property tax credit.
 This information is for use by those who have been involved in a mortgage foreclosure or repossession of their homes.

 Disclaimer: The information contained in these statements should not be construed in any way as business, legal, or other advice, or warranting as fail proof.
 This information has no legal bearing on any future tax liability.
 It is intended for your independent use.